RenatoasMedeiros/LoRa-Wizard-Tool/README.md

 # LoRa Wizard

-A web-based wizard to help hobbyists and DIY enthusiasts configure LoRa parameters, get hardware suggestions, and generate starter code for their smart home or personal projects.
+A web-based wizard to help hobbyists and DIY enthusiasts configure LoRa parameters, get hardware suggestions, and generate starter code for smart home projects with LoRa.
 Features include a standard wizard and an advanced "Pro" (But Free!) version with floor plan analysis and an integrated AI assistant (with Gemini).

 ## Features